WCA Cancer Treatment Center

 - A cancer registry that collects data on type and stage of cancers and treatment results and offers lifelong patient follow-up.

 - Ongoing monitoring and improvement of care.
 Comprehensive range of high-quality, compassionate, and cost-effective services, including health education, screening, diagnosis, treatment, and psychosocial and patient navigation support.
-A Cancer Care Treatment Committee composed of physicians and a multidisciplinary team of staff are specialized in every aspect of care for patients with malignant diseases reviews all cancer-related activities at WCA Hospital.
+A Cancer Care Treatment Committee composed of physicians and a multidisciplinary team of staff in every aspect of care for patients with malignant diseases reviews all cancer-related activities at WCA Hospital.
 By evaluating educational programs, interpreting Cancer Registry data and analyzing results of patient care studies, the Committee continues to raise the level of cancer care at WCA.

 ACR Recognition Considered ‘Gold Standard’ For Patient Care